 TB Alert was the first TB-specific charity to be set up in Britain since the 1960s, when earlier organisations – assuming too soon that the disease had been beaten – moved on to other interests.
 Our active trustees include many of the leading UK-based TB experts.

-For the first three years of its life the charity was run solely by volunteers and it was only in 2001 that the charity was able to appoint its first member of staff.
+For the first three years of its life the charity was run solely by volunteers and it was only in 2001 that the first member of staff was appointed.

-In 2000, TB Alert funded its first projects in India (in Delhi and Jharkhand State), leading to the establishment of TB Alert’s sister organisation, TB Alert India, in 2004.
+In 2000, TB Alert funded our first projects in India (in Delhi and Jharkhand State), leading to the establishment of our sister organisation, TB Alert India, four years later.
 TB Alert and TB Alert India received their first grant from the UK Department for International Development (DfID) for the APCHIP project in India, which ran for four years from 2008.
 In 2011 we received another DfID grant for the TB-HIV in Andhra Pradesh project (TAP), which is working among the poorest communities to increase their access to TB and HIV treatment and to build their understanding of their rights to treatment and good health.

-In 2003, we were fortunate to gain the support of South Africa's Archbishop Desmond Tutu when he became one of TB Alert's Patrons.
-He continues as Patron today, despite retiring from much of his charitable activities in 2011.
+In 2003, we were fortunate to gain the support of South Africa's Archbishop Desmond Tutu when he became one of our Patrons.
+He continues as Patron today, despite retiring from much of his charitable work in 2011.
 TB Alert began delivering a strategic plan for TB in Southern Africa in 2009, which runs until 2015.